 Livigno is a town in the Italian Alps, near the Swiss border, on a plateau at about 1800 m. above the sea level and also called “The Little Tibet”.
 Livigno enjoys a special tax status as a duty-free area, making the place a shopper’s paradise but also an incredible place for those who love outdoor activities as Livigno is a world-class ski resort during winter while in summer offers hiking and biking trails.

-The duty-free exemption applies not only to tobacco and alcohol but also to designer clothes, leather goods, electronics, cosmetics, etc. The town can be considered as a huge open-air shopping center, with over 200 shops to visit!
+The duty-free exemption applies not only to tobacco and alcohol but also to designer clothes, leather goods, electronics, cosmetics, etc. The town can be considered as a huge open-air shopping center, with over 200 shops.
+So Don’t miss to stop by on your visit at lake Como!

 4 – The Bernina Express